1998 Dublin North by-election: Reactions

 The election was seen as a blow for Fianna Fáil and a disappointing one for Fine Gael, the Green Party and Democratic Left, though a positive election for the Socialist Party and Sinn Féin.

 Ryan described the result as "vindication of my work over the years in the constituency".
-Fianna Fáil's director for the by-election, Dermot Ahern, attributed the party's defeat to several factors including Fianna Fáil's status as a government party and the fragmentation of votes due to the number of candidates, denying that it was a swing away from the party.
-After a disappointing result, Fine Gael deputy leader Nora Owen commented that the party "were battling against the odds from day one".
+Fianna Fáil's director for the by-election, Dermot Ahern (no relation to partie leader Bertie), attributed the party's defeat to several factors including Fianna Fáil's status as a government party and the fragmentation of votes due to the number of candidates, denying that it was a swing away from the party.
+After a disappointing result, Fine Gael deputy leader and TD for Dublin North Nora Owen commented that the party "were battling against the odds from day one".

 Later careers

 Seán Ryan remained a TD until the 2007 general election, when he retired.
 His brother Brendan attempted to retain his seat for the Labour Party, but was unsuccessful, though he later served as a TD from 2011 until 2020.

 Michael Kennedy would go on to serve as a TD for the constituency from 2007 to 2011.
-Clare Daly would go on to serve as a TD for this constituency from 2011 until 2016, then for its successor constituency Dublin Fingal from 2016 until her election as an MEP in 2019.
+Clare Daly would go on to serve as a TD for this constituency from 2011 until 2016, then for its successor constituency Dublin Fingal from 2016 until her election as an MEP, serving in that role from 2019 until 2024.
 Paul Donnelly was elected as a TD in 2020 in Dublin West, and was re-elected in 2024.